TosbackCgusBridge-Bot/CGUs-versions/Realtor/Privacy Policy.md

 Privacy Policy

-This Privacy Policy was last updated March 9, 2015.
+This Privacy Policy was last updated November 10, 2016.

 Introduction